 Although there are similarities between heterosexual and same-sex relationships, there are a few differences that are interesting to explore.
 Though everyone's situation is different, same-sex relationships tend to be highly influenced by the fight for social justice and acceptance, noted Scott A. Kramer, LCSW-R, ACSW, a therapist specializing in LGBTQ relationships.

 Meeting a Partner

-According to Kramer, there are numerous factors that influence the way gays meet each other, not the least of which is the history of social acceptance, (or lack thereof) of same-sex relationships.
-This lack of social acceptance means that many people did not explore openly gay relationships because of the stigma, and consequently sought to meet other homosexuals at social gatherings held specifically for gay people.
+According to Kramer, there are numerous factors that influence the way those who identify as gay individuals meet each other, not the least of which is the history of social acceptance, (or lack thereof) of same-sex relationships.
+This lack of social acceptance means that many people did not explore openly same-sex relationships because of the stigma and consequently sought to meet other individuals at social gatherings held specifically for those interested in same-sex relationships.

 While it's true that heterosexual people can, and do, meet at social events and bars, it's not necessarily their primary way to meet other people to date.
-Scott A. Kramer explains that homosexuals meet in a variety of ways such as sport events or in gay bars.
+Kramer explained that individuals who identify as gay meet in a variety of ways such as sport events or in gay bars.
 Furthermore, in the gay bar scene, there are bars dedicated to specific types of guys.
 For example,

 - Bears refer to big, hairy guys.
-If a gay man has a preference for big hairy guys, they can go to a "bear bar" to meet men with this physical attribute.
+If an individual has a preference for big hairy guys, they can go to a "bear bar" to meet men with this physical attribute.